Publications/Abstracts

 problems in fluid flow and

-heat transfer often lead to partial differential equations which may be solved
+heat transfer often lead to partial differential equations that may be solved

 by using separation of variables.
 It is shown how these types of problems may